 As long as it’s properly sealed in an airtight freezer bag, frozen spinach could last in the freezer for up to 1 year.
 Freezer burns can happen if freezer bags aren’t sealed properly and food is exposed to air, so it’s important to press out as much excess air as you can when sealing your freezer bags.
 You can seal a freezer bag almost completely but leaving just enough room to stick a straw through, then suck out all the air in the bag and seal it tightly.

-Do I Need To Thaw Frozen Spinach Before Using
+Do I Need To Thaw It Before Using?

 No, there’s no need to thaw the frozen spinach first.
 Just add the frozen spinach cubes right into a pot of simmering soup or stew (it will break apart and add flavor and nutrition to your dish), and add the frozen spinach leaves right into the blender with the rest of your smoothie ingredients.